awesomesocks123/awesomesocks123.github.io/_projects/10_project.md

 - MITRE ATT&CK Navigator
 - OWASP Top 10 for application-level threat references

----

-## 💼 Project Outcomes
+## Project Outcomes

-- Demonstrated ability to conduct **structured threat modeling**
+- Demonstrated ability to conduct structured threat modeling
-- Practiced **risk prioritization** and remediation planning
+- Practiced risk prioritization and remediation planning
-- Strengthened understanding of **industry cybersecurity standards**
+- Strengthened understanding of industry cybersecurity standards
-- Learned how to align real-world threats with existing **security control frameworks**
+- Learned how to align real-world threats with existing security control frameworks
-- Produced a clear, actionable, and professional-grade **risk findings document**
+- Produced a clear, actionable, and professional-grade risk findings document

----

-## 🧾 Summary
+## Summary

-> Using a blend of STRIDE, MITRE ATT&CK, CIS Controls, and NIST guidance, I identified 100 realistic cybersecurity threats and proposed practical, standards-aligned mitigations.
-This project not only developed my analytical and documentation skills but also simulated the risk evaluation responsibilities of a security analyst in a corporate or government IT environment.
+Using a blend of STRIDE, MITRE ATT&CK, CIS Controls, and NIST guidance, I identified 100 realistic cybersecurity threats and proposed practical, standards-aligned mitigations.
+This project developed my analytical and documentation skills while simulating the risk evaluation responsibilities of a security analyst in a corporate or government IT environment.